 The Standing Conference on Teacher Education North and South (SCoTENS) invites proposals for participation and working papers at the 5th SCoTENS Doctoral Studies Roundtable.
 The Roundtable will provide a mix of short presentations by participants on their work in progress and will also feature participation by SCoTENS colleagues who are leaders in the field of Teacher Education and related research in Ireland and beyond.

-The Doctoral Studies Roundtable will be held in conjunction with the 20th Annual SCoTENS Conference, which runs on Thursday 20 and Friday 21 October 2022 in the Crowne Plaza Hotel, Dundalk.
-The conference theme this year is Reflecting, Reconnecting and Re-Engaging with the Core Purpose of Education.
+The Doctoral Studies Roundtable will be held in conjunction with the Annual SCoTENS Conference, which runs on Thursday 19 and Friday 20 October 2023 in the Lough Erne Resort in Fermanagh.
+The conference theme this year is Celebrating 20 years of SCoTENS: HOPES, DREAMS AND POSSIBILITIES FOR TEACHER EDUCATION.
 The Roundtable will take place on the Thursday morning at 11am.